-1.1 Dates, Times & Locations of Meetings - Article 12.2
+1.1 Dates, Times & Locations of Board Meetings - Article 12.2

-1.1.1 The dates, times, and locations of Board meetings for the following calendar year will be agreed at a meeting no later than the end of September and published on the Trust's website thereafter.
-Any Trustee may subsequently request a change to the agreed dates, or an additional meeting, but this will require the agreement of the majority of Trustees, and at least 21 days prior notice.
+1.1.1 The dates, times, and locations of Board meetings for the following calendar year will be discussed in September and agreed at a meeting no later than the end of December, before being published on the Trust's website thereafter.
+Any Trustee may subsequently request a change to the agreed dates, but this will require the agreement of the majority of Trustees, and at least 21 days prior notice.
 A shorter period of notice may be given, but only if no Trustee objects.
-A notice calling for a meeting of the Trustees must be in writing unless otherwise agreed.
+As set out in Article 12.2.1, an additional Board meeting may be called by the Chair or by any three Trustees.
+A notice calling for such an additional meeting must be in writing unless otherwise agreed.